Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * Cryptographic Hashes (SHA3-256)
   * For every Cell which forms part of a Decentralised Data Object, a cryptographic hash of its byte encoding is computed for identity, indexing and verification purposes

-As an engineering principle, Convex only used trusted implementations of cryptographic algorithms in well tested libraries (currently Bouncy Castle, and the cryptographic routines available as standard in the JVM).
+As an engineering principle, Convex only uses trusted implementations of cryptographic algorithms in well tested libraries (currently Bouncy Castle, and the cryptographic routines available as standard in the JVM).
 We do not intend to "roll our own" with respect to crypto algorithms.

 ## Conclusion

-Convex presents a new approach to programmable economic systems that provides a powerful combination of scalability, security and decentralisation.
+Convex presents a new approach to programmable economic systems that provides a powerful combination of scalability, security and decentralisation, suitable for building applications for the Internet of Value.

 At the same time, it maintains a certain degree of simplicity.
+We believe that simple, composable systems offer a more stable and secure foundation to build upon, and Convex therefore features:

 * Simple functional programming on the CVM based on the lambda calculus
 * Immutability for all data structures